Azure/alz-monitor/docs/wiki/AlertActionGroups.md

 ### Mechanism

-Need to determine the best mechanism to deploy action groups in relation to ALZ.

-TODO: To be tested and validated, options:

-- Code -> ARM/Bicep/Terraform : will potentially be complicated and requires maintenance in multiple repos (RIs)
-- Policy : more consistent with overall ALZ approach and much simpler to maintain as it would be managed from the Enterprise-Scale repository (along with all the alert policies).
-Additionally, using policy enables the automatic creation of an Action Group when the subscription is created - however, need to determine how to specify the email  (distribution group) address.
+Azure Policy : more consistent with overall ALZ approach and much simpler to maintain as it would be managed from the Enterprise-Scale repository (along with all the alert policies).
+Additionally, using policy enables the automatic creation of an Action Group when the subscription is created.

 ## Action Groups